 1. Enjoy the Outdoors

 Charlottesville is surrounded by stunning natural scenery, and spring is a great time to explore!
-This year, we expect full bloom around the week of April 7th.
-We recommend a walk or bike ride along the Rivanna Trail, a 20-mile network of trails that encircles the city!
+Full bloom usually occurs around late March - early April, although timing varies by flower and elevation level.
+We recommend a walk or bike ride along the Rivanna Trail, a 20-mile network of trails that encircles the city.
 Or, head out of the city and explore a trail at one of our many local parks or natural areas.
-Check out our best hikes blog post for more information.
-For those seeking scenic overlooks of the area, entrances to the Shenandoah National Park and the Blue Ridge Parkway are just a 30-minute drive from downtown Charlottesville.
-National Park Week is from April 19th-27th and features free entrance to the Shenandoah National Park on Earth Day – April 20th.
+Check out some of our favorite hikes here.

-Celebrate this beautiful Earth we live on by giving it some extra support this April!
+Celebrate this beautiful Earth we live on by giving it some extra support this April.
 We've put together a full guide on planning a sustainable trip to Charlottesville, but even the smallest actions make a difference!
+Here are a few ideas:

 April kick-starts orchard and farmers market season in Charlottesville and Albemarle County.
 Here are some that should be open in April -- we recommend following them on Instagram to stay up to date on hours, vendors, and special events!
 For a complete list of markets, visit this page.

-Spend an afternoon picking your own strawberries at Chiles Peach Orchard or Carter Mountain Orchard.
-Afterwards, enjoy the farm store and peach soft-serve ice cream at Chiles or take in the stunning mountain-top view from Carter Mountain with a glass of cider or wine in hand.
-Don’t forget to top everything off with a delicious, fresh apple cider donut.
+Spend an afternoon picking your own strawberries or tulips at Chiles Peach Orchard.
+Afterwards, enjoy the farm store and peach soft-serve ice cream.
+Or, head to Carter Mountain Orchard for stunning mountain-top views with a glass of cider or wine in hand.
+Don’t forget to top everything off with a delicious, fresh apple cider donut!

 April brings beautiful weather and with it, many outdoor festivals and events!
 Catch these favorite annual events that will get you outside this month.